-Teaching historical fiction gives you more bang for your buck.
+Teaching historical fiction genre study gives you more bang for your buck.
 As your class studies history, they read stories with similar settings.
 This way, students gain a better understanding of the time period.

 “Good morning, everyone,” called Ms. Sneed.
-“Today we’re getting started on historical fiction.”
+“Today we’re getting started on our historical fiction genre study.”
 A few kids smiled, a few grimaced, and some just squirmed in their seats.

 “Has anyone ever read a book in this genre?” asked Ms. Sneed.